 Benign is a descriptive word that can mean different things depending on how it is used.
 Pathologists may use the word benign when describing one of the following:

 The opposite of benign is malignant.

 A benign tumour is a large group of non-cancerous cells that are growing faster than the normal cells around them.
 Because they are growing faster than the normal cells, the tumour cells form a mass than stands out from the surrounding tissue.

-While benign tumours can still cause damage by compressing nearby structures, such as other organs, nerves, or blood vessels, most benign tumours cannot travel other parts of the body.
-The movement of tumour cells to another part of the body is called metastasis and this is usually only seen with cancerous (malignant) tumours.
+While benign tumours can still cause damage by compressing nearby structures, such as other organs, nerves, or blood vessels, the cells cannot travel other parts of the body.
+The movement of tumour cells to another part of the body is called metastasis and this is usually only seen with malignant (cancerous) tumours.

-One of the most important decisions a pathologist has to make everyday is deciding whether a tumour is benign or malignant (a cancer).
+One of the most important decisions a pathologist has to make everyday is deciding whether a tumour is benign or malignant.
 To help them make this decision, pathologists examine a sample of the tumour under the microscope and look for the following features: